Understanding Graph Neural Networks with Generalized Geometric Scattering Transforms: Stability to Graph Perturbations

-\end{proof} Our next result provides stability bounds for $\cW^{(2)}_J$ in the case where $\bM=\bI$ (i.e. when $\bK=\bT$).
-We note that while $\cW^{(1)}$ has the advantage of being a tight frame, $\cW^{(2)}$ has stronger stability guarantees, which in particular are independent of $J.$ Our proof, which is closely modeled after the proofs of Lemmas 5.1 and 5.2 in \cite{gama:diffScatGraphs2018}, is given in Appendix \ref{sec: The Proof of wavelet 2 stability}.
-Due to a small improvement in the derivation, our result appears in a slightly different form than the result stated there.
+The proof of Theorem \ref{thm: wavelet stability1} is in Section \ref{sec: proof of wavelet stability 1}.
+Our next result provides stability bounds for $\cW^{(2)}_J$ when $\bM=\bI$ (i.e. $\bK=\bT$).
+The proof, given in Section \ref{sec: The Proof of wavelet 2 stability}, is closely modeled after the proofs of Lemmas 5.1 and 5.2 in \cite{gama:diffScatGraphs2018}.
+However, due to a small change in the derivation, our result appears in a slightly different form.